jsutch/interview_problems/README.md

 ### Run Length Encoding
 - compress runs of letters in a message to minimize message space in a lossless way

+### Object Oriented - "lucky number per day" class
+- create a class that generates an object for a name which has functions to generate a random fp number between 1-100 for today's date, then print out Hello, {name}, your lucky number for {date} is {num}"

+### Simple pattern matcher
+- create a function to match a substring pattern from a list of strings